 Root System Considerations

 The shallow nature of the root system makes the avocado tree susceptible to damage from flooding and overwatering.
 If the avocado tree roots stay wet, nutrients are lost and growth stunted.
 In prolonged flooding or saturated soil, the tree dies.
 Death generally occurs due to fungal pathogens brought on by perpetually wet conditions.
-Constantly wet soil also can lead to a root infection known as Phytophthora fungi, which reduces growth and fruit production.
+Constantly wet soil also can lead to a fungal root or crown infection known as Phytophthora rot, which reduces growth and fruit production.
 The condition can eventually kill the tree.

 Avocado Tree Propagation